bihealth/NeatMS/docs/first-steps/basic-usage.md

 ## Explore and export results

-Now that the prediction is done, every peak present in the dataset has been labeled with one of the 3 default classes: `High quality`, `Low_quality`, `Noise`.
+Now that the prediction is done, every peak present in the dataset has been labeled with one of the 3 default classes: `High_quality`, `Low_quality`, `Noise`.
 In this section we will learn how to make use of this information to export the data in deferent ways.

 Before learning how to use the export method, let's investigate the results.
-The snippet below will allow you to get a quick overview of the prediction preformed, which gives us some information about the quality of the peak detection.
+The snippet below will allow you to get a quick overview of the predictions, which gives us some information about the quality of the peak detection.

 ```
 from  collections import Counter